Diophantine Approximation Groups, Kronecker Foliations and Independence: Residue Class Groups and Kronecker Foliations

 as providing the sought after analogue notion.

-To justify this choice, we recall that the group $\bast\Z(\theta)$ first appeared in \cite{Ge1} as the {\bf { fundamental germ}} $\llbracket \pi\rrbracket_{1} \mathfrak{F}(\theta )$, where $\mathfrak{F}(\theta )$ is the Kronecker foliation of the torus by lines of slope $\theta$.
-The fundamental germ is the analogue of the fundamental group in the nonstandard algebraic topology of laminations.
+To justify this choice, we recall that the group $\bast\Z(\uptheta)$ first appeared in \cite{Ge1} as the {\bf { fundamental germ}} where $\mathfrak{F}(\uptheta )$ is the Kronecker foliation of the torus by lines of slope $\uptheta$.
+The fundamental germ is an analogue of the fundamental group available for laminated spaces.

 In the paragraphs which follow, we explain this interpretation in the context of the Kronecker foliations.
-In this connection, it will be convenient to call attention to three constructions which can taken as the definition of, or determine canonically foliations isomorphic to, the Kronecker foliation of $\theta$.
-We will use the notation $\mathfrak{F}(\theta )$ to denote all of them.
+In this connection, it will be convenient to call attention to three constructions which can taken as the definition of, or determine canonically foliations isomorphic to, the Kronecker foliation of $\uptheta$.
+We will use the notation $\mathfrak{F}(\uptheta )$ to denote all of them.